NFL free agent Odell Beckham Jr. removed from plane in Miami

 Flight data shows the plane took off from Miami about two hours late on Sunday morning.

-“Never in my life have I experienced what just happened to me… I’ve seen it alll..”
+“Never in my life have I experienced what just happened to me… I’ve seen it all..”
 Beckham tweeted on Sunday.

 The Hill has reached out to the airline and Beckham’s attorney for further comment.